 Your case will likely go to a hearing, at which point a lawyer will be critical to a favorable decision.
 Lawyers cross-examine vocational experts, prep you for a judge’s questions, and develop a strategy for winning your case.

 If you have a “listing level condition” you likely don’t need an attorney.
 There are a few conditions that automatically qualify for disability benefits — like terminal cancer, being on dialysis, and ALS.
 In these rare cases, your application will almost always get approved without a hearing, and a lawyer is likely unnecessary.
 But for most applicants, trying to win without a lawyer, puts you at a severe disadvantage.

 At every stage of the process, your lawyer should be working with and for you.

 Your lawyer will get to know you.
 They’ll review your case, set expectations, and give you their honest assessment of your chances of winning.
 They can also give you advice on what you can do to improve those chances (for example, working less, or seeing a specialist more regularly).

 The SSA denies a majority of applicants.
-You’ll have to, at this point, file for reconsideration—which your lawyer will take care of.
-90.8% of reconsiderations are also rejected—at which point your case will go to a hearing.
+You’ll have to, at this point, file for reconsideration — which your lawyer will take care of.
+About 91% of reconsiderations are also rejected — at which point your case will go to a hearing.